 Q: What do you think can change it?

 Sweden’s got junior programs for their kids.
 We’ve never been like that.
 We don’t have a junior program in Canada since I’ve been playing.
-Clubs up there don’t want juniors ‘cause the got no money and they’re ‘in the way.’
+Clubs up there don’t want juniors to cause the got no money, and they’re ‘in the way.’

 Q: What about that time you were afraid to go home?

-Moe: When I broke two windows in the same day?
+Moe: When I broke two windows on the same day?

 Q: How old were you?